EdsonAlcala/web3-react-connectors/README.md

-# `web3-react-connectors`
+# `web3-react-wallet`

-This is a fork of the web3-react project that only contains the following connectors:
+This is a fork of the web3-react project with wallet integrated and only contains the following connectors:

 - Ledger Connector